Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 - Systems that perform without understanding are inherently brittle--they succeed in familiar contexts but fail unpredictably in novel situations
 - They cannot transfer knowledge across domains in the flexible way humans do
-- They cannot recognize when they're wrong or engage in genuine error correction
+- They cannot recognise when they're wrong or engage in genuine error correction
 - They cannot ground abstract concepts in physical or social reality

 *The Analogy-Making Example*: Mitchell's work on analogy, exemplified in her